At PrimeTrust Federal Credit Union, stories matter.

 1. Voluntary and Open Membership

-Co-operatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.
+Co-operatives are voluntary organizations, open to all persons able to use their services and are willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.

 2. Democratic Member Control